zenosu/gitbattle/README.md

 ##Goal

-The goal of this project is for React & Redux practice, by building the gitbattle app from scratch.
+The goal of this project is to practice React & Redux by building the gitbattle app from scratch.

 While working on this project, a developer will learn: